Transactions

 YDB uses optimistic concurrency with SERIALIZABLE isolation, so transactions that touch the same rows concurrently can conflict.
 The losing transaction is aborted with a retryable error, surfaced as django.db.OperationalError (“Transaction locks invalidated”).

 • atomic() blocks are not retried automatically.
 Neither the driver (it cannot replay a multi-statement interactive transaction) nor Django (which has no built-in transaction retry) retries them.
-Retrying is the application’s responsibility: catch OperationalError and re-run the whole block.
+Retrying is the application’s responsibility — use the ydb_backend.retry helper, which retries only YDB-retriable errors using the native SDK policy:

 with transaction.atomic():